 Finding a way to connect multiple platforms will save your organization time and money.
 Companies across industries are looking for multi-platform integration tools to connect the systems within their SaaS sprawl.

-While this might improve connectivity across platforms and organizations, it can also act as a source of hiccups and business interruptions—we don’t want that.
+While this might improve connectivity across platforms and organizations, it can also act as a source of hiccups and business interruptions if done poorly.

-So in this article, I’ll explore everything worth knowing about multi-platform integration.
+So in this article, I’ll explore everything worth knowing about multi-platform integration, from connection models and use cases to practical implementation and how to avoid the most common pitfalls.

 What is Multi-Platform Integration?